 Financial assets within the scope of PAS 39 are classified as either financial assets at fair value through profit or loss (FVPL), loans and receivables, held to maturity (HTM) investments and available-for-sale (AFS) financial assets, as appropriate.
+Financial liabilities are classified as either financial liabilities at FVPL or other financial liabilities.
 The classification depends on the purpose for which the investments are acquired and the Group determines the classification of the financial assets at initial recognition and, where allowed and appropriate, re-evaluates this designation at each financial year-end.

-All financial assets are recognized initially at fair value plus, in the case of investments not at fair value through profit or loss, directly attributable transaction costs.
+All financial instruments are recognized initially at fair value plus, in the case of investments not at FVPL, directly attributable transaction costs.

-The Group's financial instruments are of the nature of loans and receivables, financial assets and financial liabilities at FVPL and other financial liabilities at amortized cost.
+The Group's financial instruments are of the nature of loans and receivables, financial assets at FVPL and other financial liabilities at amortized cost.